MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2016.md

 This section outlines the procedures necessary to upgrade to System Center 2016.

 An in\-place upgrade from Service Manager 2012 R2 to Service Manager 2016 is supported.
 An in\-place upgrade is an upgrade of all Service Manager parts on the same hardware.
-Other approaches, such as side\-by\-side upgrades or rolling upgrades, are not supported.
+Other approaches, such as side\-by\-side upgrades or rolling upgrades, aren't supported.

 Upgrading to Service Manager 2016 requires preparation.
 We recommend that you install Service Manager in a lab environment and then replicate your production databases into the lab.
 You then perform an upgrade of the new installation in the lab, and once that has proven successful, perform the same upgrade to Service Manager SP1 in the production environment.